If there’s one country that I have yet to fully appreciate, it’s Indonesia.

 There is a thriving party scene there, mixed with a unique culture and the typical backdrop of pristine beaches and natural wonders.
-There are a lot of good restaurants in Bali to choose from, too.
 This is indeed the place to go if you’re looking for a little bit of everything in a tropical island.

 Bali Solo Travel Tips: Arriving in Denpasar